 - decide comfortable max and hard max before you write

-- review comps to define realistic value range
+- review comps to define a realistic value range

-- strengthen terms that reduce seller risk (timeline, option period, proof of funds)
+- strengthen terms that reduce seller risk, like timeline, option period, and proof of funds

-- include an appraisal plan that’s capped and affordable
+- include an appraisal plan that is capped and affordable

 - submit clean, complete paperwork with no “we’ll figure it out later” gaps